worldcoin/orb-firmware/main_board/app/README.md

 ### Compiling and Flashing

-You have two options: use the Makefile w/Docker or do it manually
+You have two options: use the Makefile w/ Docker or do it manually.

+> ⚠️ Make sure to have the [bootloader flashed](../../bootloader_main/README.md) before.

 #### With Makefile